Minna Keene

 Minna Keene, née Töneböne, (5 February 1859 – November 1943) was a German-born, self-taught Canadian pictorial portrait photographer, considered "hugely successful".

 Keene was born in Rumbeck, Waldeck, now part of the city of Hessisch Oldendorf, Germany, in 1859.
 She lived in the United Kingdom, South Africa, and Canada.
 She married Caleb Keene in 1887.
 She died in Oakville, Ontario, Canada, in 1943.

 Keene was an early female member of the Linked Ring, a photographic society created to show that photography was just as much an art as it was a science, and to propel photography further into the fine art world.
-She was also a member of the London Salon of Photography and the first woman to be admitted as a fellow to the Royal Photographic Society.
+She was also a member of the London Salon of Photography and the first woman to be admitted as a fellow to the Royal Photographic Society, where she exhibited in annual exhibitions from 1911 to 1929.